Self-employed in Spain Working with Upwork

 Whom should you bill?

-Once we analyzed the Upwork’s work process, we conclude that they don’t make a service contract with the freelancer to develop the company’s project.
-Upwork is a pure intermediary (putting companies in contact with particular needs and freelancers with skills to develop them) and guarantee payment for the service performed.
+Once we analyzed Upwork’s work process, we conclude that they don’t make a service contract with the freelancer to develop the company’s project.
+Upwork is a pure intermediary (putting companies in contact with particular needs and freelancers with skills to develop them) and guarantees payment for the service performed.

 What would be the amount you should put on your invoice?